Eltrut-Co/Flamboyant-Refabricated/README.md

 # Fabric Example Mod

-StevenPlayzz's fork of the fabric-example-mod.
+StevenPlayzz's fork of Draylar's fork of the fabric-example-mod.
 Includes a modified package structure as well as several registry classes and a client initializer.

 ## Setup